Chronic pain management in seniors — beyond the pill bottle

 Your father doesn't say much about it anymore.
 At some point, he stopped mentioning that his back hurts or his knee is bothering him.
 When you ask directly, he'll say "I'm fine" with a tone that doesn't leave room for questions.
 But you notice he moves more slowly than he used to.
 He stays in the same position longer before shifting, as if he's avoiding the movement that will trigger the pain.
 He's quieter.
 He used to be the one making jokes, and now he's often withdrawn.
 He declines social invitations that he used to enjoy.
 When you watch him closely, you can see the discomfort written across his face at moments when he thinks nobody's looking.

 This is chronic pain in an older adult.
 It's invisible most of the time unless you're specifically watching for it.
-It's private in a way that acute pain, the kind that sends someone to the emergency room, is not.
 Your parent might tell their doctor about it, or they might not.
 They might downplay it because their generation doesn't believe in complaining about discomfort.
 They might minimize it because they're scared the only option is medication, or they're scared it means their independence is slipping away.
+The CDC estimates that 50 million American adults live with chronic pain, and prevalence is highest among adults 65 and older.
+Among nursing home residents, studies cited by the NIH suggest that 40 to 85 percent experience significant chronic pain.

 Chronic pain changes things.
 It changes personality and mood.
 It fractures sleep and steals hours from the night.
 It narrows the world.
 Your parent stops doing things not because they're incapable but because the pain around doing them is too high.
 The isolation compounds the pain.
 The sadness that comes with isolation makes the pain feel worse.
 This is a problem that goes far deeper than just the physical sensation.